apache/nuttx/drivers/lcd/README.txt

   st7567.c.
 LCD Display Module, ST7567, Univision Technology Inc. Used
     with the LPCXpresso and Embedded Artists base board.

+  memlcd.c.
+Sharp Memory LCD Suite, LS013B7DH01, LS013B7DH03, etc.
+    There are some more different models, they are basically controlled by similar logics, thus this driver can be extended.
+Example usage:

+      configs/maple

   OLEDs:
   -----
   p14201.c.
 Driver for RiT P14201 series display with SD1329 IC